brillout/react-streaming/README.md

 - Fundamentally improved mobile performance.
 (Mobile users can progressively load the page as data is fetched, before even a single line of JavaScript is loaded.
 Especially important for users with a low-end device and users with a poor internet connection.)
 - Progressive Hydration.
 (Page is interactive before even the page has finished loading.)

-The problem: the current React 18 Streaming architecture is low-level and difficult to use.
+Problem: the current React 18 Streaming architecture is low-level and difficult to use.

-The solution: `react-streaming`.
+Solution: `react-streaming`.

 > `react-streaming` makes it easy to build the libraries of tomorrow, for example:
 >  - Use [Telefunc](https://telefunc.com/) to easily fetch data for your Next.js app or your [Vite + `vite-plugin-ssr`](https://vite-plugin-ssr.com/) app.
 (Replacing Next.js's `getServerSideProps()` and `vite-plugin-ssr`'s `onBeforeRender()`.)